guillaumeblanc/ozz-animation/_documentation/build.md

 Building Fbx tools
 ------------------

-Ozz-animation implements a fbx toolchain (fbx2skel, fbx2anim), based on [Autodesk Fbx SDK][link_fbxsdk].
+Ozz-animation implements a fbx toolchain (fbx2ozz command line tool), based on [Autodesk Fbx SDK][link_fbxsdk].
 If a compatible Fbx SDK is installed, cmake will automatically detect it [using a custom module][link_fbxsdk_cmake_module] and build the tools.

 Running unit tests
 ------------------